LassoSoft/LassoGuide/source/operations/byte-streams.rst

    byte stream or string, the byte stream is split on each byte, so the returned array will have each byte as one of its elements.

-.. member:: bytes->exportString(encoding::string)

-   Returns a string representing the byte stream.
-Accepts a single parameter specifying the character encoding (e.g. "ISO-8859-1", "UTF-8") for the export.

-.. member:: bytes->export8bits()

-   Returns the first byte as an integer.

-.. member:: bytes->export16bits()

-   Returns the first 2 bytes as an integer.

-.. member:: bytes->export32bits()
+.. member: bytes->sub(pos::integer)

-   Returns the first 4 bytes as an integer.

-.. member:: bytes->export64bits()
+.. member:: bytes->sub(position::integer, num::integer= ?)

-   Returns the first 8 bytes as an integer.
+   Returns a specified slice of the byte stream.
+Requires an integer parameter specifying the index into the byte stream to start taking the slice from.
+An optional second integer parameter can specify the number of bytes to slice out of the bytes object.
+If the second parameter is not specified, all of the bytes following the index are returned.

 Return the Size of a Byte Stream